-Florida Hit & Run Attorney
+Florida Hit & Run Attorneys

 Accidents with a hit-and-run driver can leave you feeling both injured and angered

 A car accident can turn an otherwise normal day upside-down.
 The violence, the shock, the fear, the physical pain, can all leave you deeply shaken.
 Seeing the driver who caused your accident speeding away from the scene of the crash while you’re still in shock over what just happened can add a layer of anger, or even hopelessness, to this mix of emotions.
 Is that person going to get away with hurting you and your family?
 Will you still be able to have your injuries and property damage paid for by insurance?
 What happens now?
+Let our Florida hit & run attorneys provide a no-cost consultation where we can evaluate your case and explain the benefits of working with one of Florida’s most trusted names in accident victim representation.

 Meldon Law will fight for the money you’re owed after a hit-and-run crash

 No one deserves to be abandoned at the scene of an accident.
 In fact, it’s against the law in Florida.
 Even if the runaway driver is never located, you have options for getting the money you need after an accident with an unknown driver.
 Meldon Law, the official law firm partner of the Florida Gators, is a trusted name in personal injury law throughout the state of Florida.
-Let us provide a no-cost consultation where we can evaluate your case and explain the benefits of working with one of Florida’s most trusted names in accident victim representation.

 Is there any way to find a hit-and-run driver?

 Finding hit-and-run drivers can be a challenge, but it isn’t always impossible.
-Experienced Florida personal injury attorneys, such as the attorneys at Meldon Law, often work with seasoned investigators who can gather evidence that may point to the location of a hit-and-run driver.
+Experienced Florida hit & run attorneys, such as the attorneys at Meldon Law, often work with seasoned investigators who can gather evidence that may point to the location of a hit-and-run driver.
 Additionally, since leaving the scene of an accident without first attempting to render aid is a crime in Florida, local police departments will also be looking for the driver who left the scene of your crash in order to bring them to justice.

 Evidence that can help locate runaway drivers includes: